 Exam Board: AQA

-Most students at Sidcot will take the new Combined Science course (worth two GCSEs) leading to exams in 2021.
+Most students at Sidcot will take the (word removed) Combined Science course (worth two GCSEs) leading to exams in 2022.
 Success in this course provides the necessary background for progression to study Biology, Chemistry, Physics

 Through the options, students can also choose to study three separate GCSEs in Biology, Chemistry and Physics.
-These courses have an additional period per week in each of the sciences which is needed to cover the extra content.
+These courses have an additional period per week in each of the Sciences, which is needed to cover the extra content.
 This course gives students who may wish to study science beyond GCSE additional scientific experience.
 It is a good choice for anyone who enjoys science and wishes to dedicate as much time as possible to this area of study.

 What will I be studying?

-For both options pupils study the same topics with the depth of coverage being greater for Triple Science.
+For both options pupils study the same topics, with the depth of coverage being greater for Triple Science.

-- Cell Biology.
+- Cell biology.

 - Infection and response.